-This restored hamlet of 18 thatched cottages lies in the Saint-Lyphard municipality of Brittany.
-It is pedestrian access only, is free to wander and has a tourist information centre with interactive displays.
-Walking though here gives you a feel of life in by-gone times.
+Kerhinet, a restored hamlet of eighteen thatched cottages lies in the Saint-Lyphard area of Brittany.
+It is pedestrian access only, has free entry and a tourist information centre with interactive displays.
+Walking through these beautiful, flower-adorned cottages gives you a feel of life in by-gone times.
 You expect someone from a Jane Austen novel to step out at any moment.

 Mesquer, a municipality of Brittany, is a popular seaside summer destination with many of the homes remaining unoccupied over the colder months.
-We visited in winter and found things to be pretty quiet but we were told by the locals that this is definitely not the case come summer.
+We visited in winter and found things to be pretty quiet, but were told by the locals that this is definitely not the case come summer.

-Famous for its pink granite rocks carved out by the sea, this coastal town lies in the Cotes d’Armor municipality in western Brittany.
-The day we were here, the fog rolled in from the sea and enveloped the hill and crept down the beach – it created an eerie but mesmerising landscape!
+Famous for its pink granite rocks carved out by the sea, the coastal town of Perros-Guirec lies in the Cotes d’Armor area of western Brittany.
+The day we were here, the fog rolled in from the sea, enveloped the hill and crept down the beach – it created an eerie but mesmerising landscape.

 Standing at the very northern peninsula tip and still within the Cotes d’Armor district is a spectacle you don’t see too often.
-Nestled between two towering boulders.
-It is called Castel Meur or La Maison des Gouffre (‘House between the Rocks’).
+Nestled between two towering boulders, is called Castel Meur or La Maison des Gouffre (‘House between the Rocks’).
 The surrounds are just spectacular.
-The combination of the sea colour, the wildness of nature and the vast rocky formations creates a kind of magical serenity.
-Therefore, it’s a perfect getaway location for those seeking solace!
+The combination of the deep blue sea colour, the wilderness and vast rocky formations, create a raw but magical serenity.
+It’s a perfect getaway location for those seeking solace.

 This well-preserved town with its cobbled stone streets and half-timbered houses also lies in Cote d’Armor.
-This town also has the oldest ramparts in Brittany.
+Dinan has the oldest ramparts in Brittany.
 It actually feels like you have stepped back in time as you wander the old town streets.

-This town in Brittany has recently merged into the commune of Dinan and is home to the quaint Abbey Saint Magliore de Lehon.
-It has both Romanesque and Gothic architecture dating back to the 6th century which gives it a distinctive character.
-Unfortunately the church was closed during our visit.
-It is said to house statues, colourful stained glass windows and a rare bone relic which forms part of a shrine.
+Lehon merged into the commune of Dinan in Jan 2018.
+It is home to the quaint Abbey Saint Magloire de Lehon.
+It has both Romanesque and Gothic architecture dating back to the 9th century which gives it a distinctive character.
+The gardens of the Abbey were open to wander and are framed by huge stone arches.